 There really is no excuse for not knowing about GDPR.
 Like children playing hide and seek, it’s coming, ready or not, on 25 May 2018.

-This practical guidance paper focuses on the immediate imperatives for heads of internal audit (HIAs).
+This practical guidance paper focuses on the immediate imperatives for chief audit executives (CAEs).
 Depending on when this is being read, there will either be days to go or the regulation is in force, either way, the time for talking has passed and it is time to act.
 Procrastination is not an option.

 The EU’s General Data Protection Regulation (GDPR) replaces the Data Protection Act 1998 (which implemented the 1995 EU Data Protection Directive).
 Information regarding the regulation and compliance is available on the Information Commissioner’s Office website.
 Parliament will enshrine GDPR in a new Data Protection Act as part of the Brexit transition.